Tarleton loses parking but gains applied sciences building

 By Clifford Jones-

 The Tarleton campus in Stephenville will likely be losing one of its parking lots but will gain a new college and a new building to house it.
 The applied science building will cost around $54 million and will be the home of the future College of Engineering and Engineering Technology.
+It will take some time to put together full construction, but the end result will be worth it for the students.
+It is not known as of yet which companies they will be using for the new build, but commercial concrete services will be one of the first to lay the foundation.

 With the rapid growth Tarleton has experienced in the last few years, university officials believe expanding the infrastructure of the university is now necessary.
 This is evident by the numerous new residence halls being built near the student center.
 However, classroom space remains limited.